-- 9. The Oshawa Official Plan is hereby amended by amending Schedule "D-1", Environmental Management, as shown on the attached Exhibit "E" by: - Adjusting the boundary of the Natural Heritage System lands by adding certain Natural Heritage System lands and deleting certain Natural Heritage System lands.
+- 11. The Oshawa Official Plan is hereby amended by amending Schedule 'D-1', Environmental Management as shown on the attached Exhibit 'E' by: - Adjusting the boundary of the Natural Heritage System lands by adding specific Natural Heritage System lands and deleting specific Natural Heritage System lands;

-such that Schedule "D-1", Environmental Management, is amended as shown on Exhibit "F" to this Amendment.
+such that Schedule 'D-1', Environmental Management is amended as shown on Exhibit 'F' to this Amendment.

-- 10. The Oshawa Official Plan is hereby amended by amending Schedule "E", Part II Planning Areas, as shown on the attached Exhibit "G" by: - Removing two minor areas from within the Columbus Planning Area boundary, such that Schedule "E", Part II Planning Areas, is amended as shown on Exhibit "H" to this Amendment.
+- 12. The Oshawa Official Plan is hereby amended by amending Schedule 'E', Part II Planning Areas as shown on the attached Exhibit 'G' by: - Deleting two small pieces of land from the Columbus Planning Area boundary;

+such that Schedule 'E', Part II Planning Areas is amended as shown on Exhibit 'H' to this Amendment.

-- 11. The Oshawa Official Plan is hereby amended by amending Schedule "F1-A", Natural Heritage System Components (Excluding High Volume Recharge Areas), as shown on the attached Exhibit "I" by: - Adjusting the boundary of the Key Natural Heritage Features and Key Hydrologic Features by adding certain Key Natural Heritage Features and Key Hydrologic Features lands and deleting certain Key Natural Heritage Features and Key Hydrologic Features lands, such that Schedule "F1-A", Natural Heritage System Components (Excluding High Volume Recharge Areas), is amended as shown on Exhibit "J" to this Amendment.
+- 13. The Oshawa Official Plan is hereby amended by amending Schedule 'F1-A', Natural Heritage System Components (Excluding High Volume Recharge Areas) as shown on the attached Exhibit 'l' by: - Adjusting the boundary of the Key Natural Heritage Features and Key Hydrologic Features by adding specific Key Natural Heritage Features and Key Hydrologic Features lands and deleting specific Key Natural Heritage Features and Key Hydrologic Features lands;

+such that Schedule 'F1-A', Natural Heritage System Components (Excluding High Volume Recharge Areas) is amended as shown on Exhibit 'J' to this Amendment.

-Implementation: The provisions set forth in the City of Oshawa Official Plan, as amended, regarding the implementation of the Official Plan, shall apply in regard to this Amendment.
+The provisions set forth in the City of Oshawa Official Plan, as amended, regarding the implementation of the Official Plan, shall apply in regard to this Amendment.

-Interpretation: The provisions set forth in the City of Oshawa Official Plan, as amended, regarding the interpretation of the Official Plan, shall apply in regard to this Amendment.
+The provisions set forth in the City of Oshawa Official Plan, as amended, regarding the interpretation of the Official Plan, shall apply in regard to this Amendment.